reiver/golang-backend-training/chapters/logging/README.md

 These `-v`, `-vv`, `-vvv`, `-vvvv`, `-vvvvv`, and `-vvvvvv` flags will be handled in `arg/arg.go`

 `srv/logger/logger.go` will import that `flags` package to figure out what level it should set itself to.

+## 3.15.
+README.md

+Add a `README.md` file to you `go-log` repository.

+Make it include a URL to online documentation for your package, using https://pkg.go.dev/

+## 3.16.
+Documentation

+Add documentation to your `log` package.

 -----